nus-cs2103-AY2425S1/tp/docs/UserGuide.md

     - For example, typing `help` and pressing Enter will display the help message. ✨

 7. **Try Out Example Commands**:
-    - `list` : Lists all contacts.
+    - `list` : Lists all Applicant.
-    - `add n/John Doe p/98765432 e/johnd@example.com a/123 Main St s/Java,Python st/Active note/Great candidate ex/5 years in HR dr/Software Engineer` : Adds a contact named `John Doe` to TalentSG.
+    - `add n/John Doe p/98765432 e/johnd@example.com a/123 Main St s/Java,Python st/Active note/Great candidate ex/5 years in HR dr/Software Engineer` : Adds a Applicant named `John Doe` to TalentSG.
-    - `delete 3` : Deletes the 3rd contact shown in the current list.
+    - `delete 3` : Deletes the 3rd applicant shown in the current list.
-    - `clear` : Deletes all contacts.
+    - `clear` : Deletes all applicant.
     - `exit` : Exits the app.

 8. **Explore Features**: Refer to the [Features](#features) section for detailed information on each command.